Simin-Rad/bar-bot/README.md

 ```

 ### Deployment on [`lehre.bpm.in.tum.de`](https://lehre.bpm.in.tum.de)
- configure parameters inside the `.env` including the following server ports, redirection paths and other variables (I provide an example of configurations that are currently used):
+Configure parameters inside the `.env` including the following server ports, redirection paths and other variables (I provide an example of configurations that are currently used).

 - set the ports
 ```bash